On the agent search page

 Screenshot of Basics tab

 It is important to select a Country with every Agent Search.
 Most agents focus their selling efforts in their home country, where they know the market and have fostered connections with publishers.
 Usually, you should look for an agent in your home country and only query foreign agents if you've exhausted all the options in your home country — both agents and publishers.

 Note: If you live in a country where English is not the predominant language and you write in English, you can contact agents in English-speaking countries.
-As always, check their guidelines for restrictions since some agents do not represent foreign clients.
+As always, check their guidelines for restrictions since many agents do not represent foreign clients.